AlexPrixman/websockets-chat/README.md

 # websockets-chat
-this is a module that handles customers for a company through their chat.
+this is a module that handle a customers queue for a company through a chat.